-- 70. It is important for children to receive the right help at the right time to address safeguarding risks, prevent issues escalating and to promote children's welfare.
-Research and serious case reviews have repeatedly shown the dangers of failing to take effective action.
-16 Further information about serious case reviews can be found in Chapter four of Working Together to Safeguard Children.
-Examples of poor practice include: - failing to act on and refer the early signs of abuse and neglect - poor record keeping - · failing to listen to the views of the child - failing to re-assess concerns when situations do not improve - not sharing information with the right people within and between agencies - · sharing information too slowly, and - a lack of challenge to those who appear not to be taking action.
+68. It is important for children to receive the right help at the right time to address safeguarding risks, prevent issues escalating and to promote children's welfare.
+Research and local child safeguarding practice reviews have repeatedly shown the dangers of failing to take effective action.
+Further information about local child safeguarding practice can be found in Working Together to Safeguard Children.
+Examples of poor practice include: - failing to act on and refer the early signs of abuse and neglect - poor record keeping - failing to listen to the views of the child &lt;sup>18An analysis of serious case reviews can be found at gov.uk/government/publications/serious-case- reviews-analysis-lessons-and-challenges - failing to re-assess concerns when situations do not improve - not sharing information with the right people within and between agencies - sharing information too slowly, and - a lack of challenge to those who appear not to be taking action.